software-mansion-labs/expo-brownfield-target/docs/manual-setup.md

 npx expo-brownfield-target build-ios
 ```

-Please see [README.md](./README.md) for the full reference for the CLI.
+Please see [cli.md](./cli.md) for the full reference for the CLI.

 When the build finishes an XCFramework named `<target-name>.xcframework` should be created.
 Make sure to copy the `hermes.xcframework` file from Pods (`Pods/hermes-engine/destroot/Library/Frameworks/universal/hermes.xcframework`) and ship it/include it in the Swift Package along with the brownfield XCFramework.

-For examples of usage in the native apps and reference for the available APIs please see [README.md](./README.md).
+For examples of usage in the native apps and reference for the available APIs please see [README.md](../README.md) and [api.md](./api.md).

 <!-- END SECTION: IOS -->